victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Invalid index is given: `The plan index provided is invalid`
+- Invalid index is given: `The friend index provided is invalid`

+- No optional arguments provided: `At least one field to edit must be provided.`

+- Friend already exists: `This friend already exists in the FriendBook.`

 ### Marking a Plan as Completed : `complete-plan`